-3.6 The Risk Management Department meets monthly with the RMC to provide an update on SEOCH's risk exposures and on the effectiveness of its risk management framework.
-The RMC will be consulted in relation to any proposed material changes to the risk management framework before they are submitted to the HKEx Board for approval.
+3.7 The Cash & Derivatives Clearing Risk Management Department meets on a quarterly basis with the RMC to provide an update on SEOCH's risk exposures and on the effectiveness of its risk management framework.
+The RMC will be consulted in relation to any proposed material changes to the risk management framework before they are submitted to the HKEX Board for approval.